janolos/Team-WIB/README.md

 5. Transportation and Warehousing

 # Top 5 industry sectors in 2019:
-1.Professional, scientific, and Technical Services
+1. Professional, scientific, and Technical Services
 2. Manufacturing
 3. Health care and social asistance
 4. Administrative and support